pretix/pretix-docs/docs/topics/products.md

 ![](../assets/screens/products/seasontickets_rules1.png "Season tickets rules 1")

 ### Mixed taxation

+{% include "warning-tax.md" %}

+For general information on how to set up taxation in pretix, refer to our article on [taxes](taxes.md).

 Let's say you are a charitable organization in Germany and are allowed to charge a reduced tax rate of 7% for your educational event.
 However, your event includes a significant amount of food, you might need to charge a 19% tax rate on that portion.